erinrwhite/jadeite/_posts/2016-03-27-2016-errandonnee-challenge-handled-it.md

 **March 5**

-5. <span style="line-height: 1.5;">Shopping – Ellwoods – 2.2 miles – learned that I can eat a coconut macaroon in a disgusting record time.</span>
+5. Shopping – Ellwoods – 2.2 miles – learned that I can eat a coconut macaroon in a disgusting record time.
 6. You carried WHAT??? – Woodland Heights and back – 7.6 miles – learned that I can probably hold 6 or 7 irons in my bag (only carried 1 this time).
 Also, the James is beautiful and I wouldn’t mind seeing it every day.

 **March 10**

 7. Personal care: group ride with [Bike!Bike!
-Southeast](http://ragandbonesrva.org/bikebike-se-2016/) – 12.1 miles – observed some beautiful city views and met the folks from a bike co-op in West Virginia.
+Southeast](https://ragandbonesrva.org/2015/10/26/what-is-bikebike/) – 12.1 miles – observed some beautiful city views and met the folks from a bike co-op in West Virginia.
 It was warm and the group was big (maybe 40 people).
 Great way to get back on the bike after a few days away.

 **March 11**